Henry C. Hodges: Early years

-Born in Rutland, Vermont, Hodges was appointed to West Point on July 1, 1847.
+Born in Castleton, Rutland County, Vermont, Hodges was appointed to West Point on July 1, 1847.
 Although he was only 16 years old, that wasn't uncommon at that time.
-In Hodges graduating class of 42, 12 were 16 years old when they were admitted to the Academy.
+In Hodges graduating class of 42, 12 were 16 years old when they were admitted to the academy.
 Hodges graduated 32nd in his class, with low demerits and a good standing in infantry tactics.
 Upon graduation, Hodges was made a brevet Second Lieutenant in the U.S. 4th Infantry Regiment, and assigned to a frontier post at Fort Howard (Wisconsin).
 He was soon transferred to Columbia Barracks in the Oregon Territory, as a Second Lieutenant.
 Hodges served at the location for a year, which was renamed to Fort Vancouver the following year (not to be confused with the older, trade station Fort Vancouver.

 In 1853, the Secretary of War Jefferson Davis ordered an exploration of the Northwest for the purposes of a transcontinental railroad.
 The exploration was divided into Eastern and Western divisions, with the Eastern division working west from the Upper Mississippi River, and the Western division working east from the Puget Sound through the Cascade Range mountains.
 Lieutenant Hodges was put in charge of the western division's military escort, as well as serving as the group's commissary and quartermaster.

 Upon completion of the railroad exploration expedition, Hodges was assigned again in 1854.
 While there, he served on a scouting expedition against the Snake Indians in 1855, as well as in the Army's Yakima Expedition in 1855.
 Leading that campaign were Major Gabriel J. Rains and Lieutenant Phillip Sheridan.
 The Yakima Expedition of 1855 did not end well for the Army, nor the Yacamas Indians.
 For his service, Hodges was promoted to First Lieutenant, and made an adjutant to Fort Vancouver's commander.